Senses*Nasal Translator* Olfactory Culture

 One recent morning she was mounting dry, flat plant specimens.
 She moved with the grace of an artist, placing the dried ferns on special herbarium paper, using special herbarium glue.
 In her lifetime, Smyth has collected 6,000 plants from Canada, the United States and Mexico.
 More than 600 were collected from the property she and her husband, Ellison, former pastor of Blacksburg Presbyterian Church, own in Blacksburg.
 She says it's not an impressive collection.

+"Look at this number here.
+Ninety-eight thousand some."
+It's the identifying number on a plant given by a man who had collected a sample for each of its preceding numbers.
 The first of her 6,000 collected items came during her college years at the University of North Carolina in Chapel Hill, where she received a master's degree in botany and taxonomy in 1930.Smyth still was doing graduate studies, working toward her doctorate, when she met her husband-to-be, a Blacksburg native.
 She collected plants; he collected butterflies.
 It seems a perfect match.
 Seven years ago they celebrated their golden wedding anniversary with their four children.

 -end-